JGilbert-98/Welcome/README.md

 # Hello, I'm Josh
 <a href="https://uk.linkedin.com/in/josh-gilbert-2066a3206"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Senior IT Consultant with 7+ years of experience in an MSP.
-I am now training to improve my knowledge of cloud infrastructure.
+I am a Senior IT Consultant with 7+ years of experience working at an MSP.
+I am now training to improve my knowledge in cloud infrastructure.

 ## Objective